wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 Then take out the sd card and put it in your master raspberrypi, plug it into your network, and power it on

-then plug in your second SD card and make a subordinate node, if you have more cards repeat giving unique node names for each node
+plug in your second SD card and make a subordinate node, if you have more cards repeat giving unique node names for each node

 ```
 make node